sirmax/prezto/README.md

 ### Mac OS X

-If you have administrator privileges, you must fix an Apple-introduced problem in Mac OS X 10.5 Leopard by executing the following command, or BASH and Zsh will have the wrong `PATH` when executed non-interactively.
+If you have administrator privileges, you must fix an Apple-introduced problem in Mac OS X 10.5 Leopard, and above, by executing the following command, or Zsh will have the wrong `PATH` when executed non-interactively.

-    sudo chmod ugo-x /usr/libexec/path_helper
+    sudo mv /etc/{zshenv,zprofile}

-`path_helper` is intended to make it easier for installers to add new paths to the environment without having to edit shell configuration files by adding a file with a path to the */etc/paths.d* directory.
+The above file uses a utility, `path_helper`, which is intended to make it easier for installers to add new paths to the environment without having to edit shell configuration files by adding a file with a path to the */etc/paths.d* directory.

 Unfortunately, `path_helper` always reads paths from */etc/paths* set by Apple then paths from */etc/paths.d* set by third party installers, and lastly paths